-- The University Withdrawal effective date is established by the date on which a student submits the mandatory University Withdrawal Form and/or contacts the Online Graduate Program Director at Venessa Grandjean@baylor.edu - When a student withdraws from the University, the assigned "W" is based upon the effective date of the University Withdrawal. - The required University Withdrawal Form and additional information is available at https://www.baylor.edu/gpe/index.php?id=962311
+- The University Withdrawal effective date is established by the date on which a student submits the mandatory University Withdrawal Form and/or contacts the Online Graduate Program Director at Venessa\Grandjean@baylor.edu - When a student withdraws from the University, the assigned "W" is based upon the effective date of the University Withdrawal.

-• Any other procedure will lead to failure in all classes for which the student is registered.
+- The required University Withdrawal Form and additional information is available at https://registrar.web.baylor.edu/enrollment-registration/university-withdrawal - Any other procedure will lead to failure in all classes for which the student is registered.
 Under no circumstances does notification to instructors or dropping classes constitute an official University Withdrawal.